-The EOSC (or EOSC-F) models can be applied in different computational tiers to ensure each tier's unique requirements; thus, their model variables might not overlap.
-The edge-based EOSC model contains the upper part of the variables, i.e., from pixel to success, whereas the cluster-based EOSC-F model treats the lower part.
-Notice that the metric's origin, i.e., if it was measured from system stats or the application, does not determine where it is used as a variable.
+does not determine where it is used as a variable.
 From these variables, we construct SLOs that reflect the system state in terms of QoS and QoE.
-The ACI agent considers this classification when calculating pv and ra (recall Section 3.1.2).
+The AIF agent considers this classification when calculating pv and ra (recall).
 In Table 2, we present four SLOs that must be ensured during edge-based processing and one that is ensured by the cluster's leader node.
-To simplify the EOSC models, we include the SLO into BNL and remove the source variable, i.e., distance instead of distance
+To simplify the EOSC models, we include the SLO into BNL and remove the source variable, i.e., distance instead of distance.

-We consider the presented SLOs relevant because (1) network ensures that the combined number of video streams does not exceed the networking capabilities, (2) in_time makes sure that frames are computed within the available time frame, (3) success guarantees maximal privacy preservation, and (4) distance ascertains a smooth trajectory for tracked objects.
-The maximum slo_rate speaks for itself.
+We consider the presented SLOs relevant because (1) network ensures that the actual throughput does not exceed the bandwidth allocated to this application, (2) in_time makes sure that frames are computed within the available time frame, (3) success guarantees maximal privacy preservation, and (4) distance ascertains a smooth trajectory for tracked objects.
+The slo_rate reflects the cluster-wide SLO fulfillment.
+Notice that in the supplied video stream, there was always a face present, which means success can be compared against a ground truth.

 4.2.4.
-Device Classification
+Device classification

-Video processing is very dependent on the availability of GPU acceleration [45]; therefore, we apply multiple edge devices - with and without GPUs.
+Video processing is very dependent on the availability of GPU acceleration [48]; therefore, we apply multiple edge devices - with and without GPUs.
 All devices applied for this work are listed in Table 3; in the following, we call them by their ID.
 The other columns contain hardware characteristics and - complementarily - the original price of the device.
 A special instance is $Xavier{CPU}$: while its physical hardware is equal to $Xavier{GPU}$, we disabled the GPU acceleration (i.e., NVIDIA CUDA) to create another device type.
 Overall, our devices differ greatly in terms of computing capabilities (e.g., missing GPU support or a highly superior CPU with 16 cores); nevertheless, as a whole, these devices compose the heterogeneous edge layer of the CC architecture.

 As a prerequisite for transfer learning, we classify devices in a cluster according to their hardware characteristics.
-Although this process is dynamic, i.e., done repeatedly as devices join or leave or leave the cluster, we focus our evaluation on a scenario where the cluster contains all devices from Table 3, excluding Xavier{GPU}; the latter will be the device joining the cluster.
-As discussed in Section 3.2.2, we classify these devices relative to each other according to their CPU and GPU capabilities; the results are contained
+Although this process is dynamic, i.e., done repeatedly as devices join or leave the cluster, we focus our evaluation on a scenario where the cluster contains all devices from Table 3, excluding Xavier{GPU}; the latter will be the device joining the cluster.
+As discussed in Section 3.2.2, we classify these devices relative to each other according to their CPU and GPU capabilities; the results are contained in Table 3.
+To achieve the desired distance between the scalars, the CPU is aligned between $[1 \le p \le 4]$ and the GPU between $[0 \le g \le 2]$.